Manufacturing Engineering Technology

 MET 431 | Modeling and Simulation of Mechatronic Systems | 3 |

-MET 445 | Computer Integrated Manufacturing | 3 |
+MET 485 | Maintenance Engineering | 3 |

-MET 455 | Lean Engineering | 3 |
+| Engineering Economics | |

 Linked Bachelor's/Master's Degree Programs

-These are designed to allow qualified students to secure a space in a master's program available in the Frank Batten College of Engineering and Technology while they are still pursuing their undergraduate degrees.
+Linked Bachelor's/Master's programs are designed to allow qualified students to secure a space in a master's program available in the Frank Batten College of Engineering and Technology while they are still pursuing their undergraduate degrees.
 An eligible student can choose a master's program in the same discipline as his/her bachelor's program or in a complementary discipline.
 Subject to the approval of the undergraduate and graduate program directors, a student enrolled in a linked program can count up to six credit hours of course work towards both the undergraduate and the graduate degrees.
 Full-time students may be able to complete the requirements for the bachelor's degree in four years and the master's degree in one additional year.
 Students in linked programs must earn a minimum of 150 credit hours (120 discrete credit hours for the undergraduate degree and 30 discrete credit hours for the graduate degree).

-Students who are matriculated in an undergraduate major in the Frank Batten College of Engineering and Technology with a GPA of at least 3.00 overall and 3.00 in the major are eligible to apply for admission to a linked bachelor's/master's program.
+Students who are matriculated in an undergraduate major in the Frank Batten College of Engineering and Technology with a GPA of at least 3.00 overall and 3.00 in the major are eligible to apply for admission to a Linked Bachelor's/Master's program.
 Transfer students who desire to be admitted to a linked program at the time they join an undergraduate major at Old Dominion University are eligible to apply if their overall GPA at their previous institution is 3.25 or higher.
 Prerequisite courses may be required for engineering technology majors to pursue a master's degree in engineering.

-Continuance in a linked bachelor's/master's program requires maintenance of a GPA of 3.00 or higher overall and in the major.
+Continuance in a Linked Bachelor's/Master's program requires maintenance of a GPA of 3.00 or higher overall and in the major.

-Bachelor-to-PhD Programs
+Linked Bachelor-to-PhD Programs

 For a select number of exceptionally well-qualified students, the college has established a linked doctoral program that enables students to be admitted directly into the PhD program upon completion of the baccalaureate degree.
 A select number of exceptionally well-qualified students can be admitted to the Bachelor/PhD program in their junior year while they are pursuing one of the undergraduate programs at Old Dominion University.
 This program encourages admitted students to work closely with faculty members and pursue a research experience.
-Just as in the linked Bachelor/MS program, six credit hours of graduate course work may again be counted towards the undergraduate degree and doctoral course work mentioned above for the Bachelor/PhD program.
+Just as in the Linked Bachelor/Masters program, six credit hours of graduate course work may again be counted towards the undergraduate degree and doctoral course work mentioned above for the Bachelor/PhD program.
 For linked bachelor's to doctoral programs, students must earn a minimum of 198 credit hours (120 discrete credit hours for the undergraduate degree and 78 discrete credit hours for the graduate degree).
 Students in these programs must maintain a GPA of 3.50 or better throughout their bachelor's and doctoral studies.

 The student may opt to obtain the master's degree along the way to the doctorate.
-To obtain the master's degree, the student must utilize the six graduate credits obtained as part of their undergraduate program, use 18 credits of the graduate course work that is part of the PhD, and also write a master's thesis.
+To obtain the master's degree, the student must utilize the six graduate credits obtained as part of their undergraduate program, use 18 credits of the graduate course work that is part of the PhD, and work with the Graduate Program Director to plan the final 6 credits.